HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 The City is evaluating potential updates to its contract language.
 For purposes of this

-solicitation, proposers shalt assume no changes will be made and shall base their proposal
+solicitation, proposers shall assume no changes will be made and shall base their proposal

 accordingly.
 If a proposer believes an exception is necessary, it must be clearly identified